lgblgblgb/xep128/README.md

 create/append a file named "print.out" in the current directory.
 It's simply the content of bytes sent to the printer port, including all escape sequences!

-ZX Spectrum emulator card emulation :) does not work currently.
+ZX Spectrum emulator card emulation :) does not work correctly.
 The provided combined ROM pack file contains the ROM code (version 4.0).
-You can try that with :ZX command from IS-BASIC prompt, but almost surely it won't work anyway.
+You can try that with :ZX command from IS-BASIC prompt, but it's quite ugly.

 # Credits